-- 1. understand some basic concepts of soil fertility and plant nutrient management - 2. understand and rationally plan soil management for your own Horticultural projects - 3. gain a working understanding of soil science to able to critically assess and utilize other resources for horticultural products and practices
+- 1. understand the basic concepts of soil fertility and plant nutrient management, - 2. understand and rationally plan soil management for your own horticultural projects, - 3. gain a working understanding of soil science to able to critically assess and utilize other resources for horticultural products and practices.